MichAuto > Automotive Economic Indicators

 U.S. Manufacturing PMI®

-PMI® Contracted in April After One Month of Expansion
+Manufacturing Sector Contracted in March After Two Consecutive Months of Expansion

 ISM® states a reading above 50% shows that the manufacturing economy is generally expanding; below 50% indicates that it is generally contracting.
 The index is based on a monthly survey of supply chain managers and measures general direction of economic trends in manufacturing and other sectors.